 By undertaking sustainable CSR programs focused on health and education, the company hopes to help build a healthy, educated and productive nation while remaining true to the spirit of service that has given birth to Mercury Drug.

-This program provides basic medical services - free medical consultations and medicines – to underserved cities and municipalities throughout the Philippines.
+This program provides free medicines and medical services to underserved communities throughout the Philippines.

 In partnership with the Philippine Business for Social Progress (PBSP), Mercury Drug has made safe potable water accessible to marginalized waterless communities, to help improve health and sanitation, as well as uplift living conditions and the quality of life of the residents in these areas.